TheNeonDesert/docs/docs/recompile.md

 The base cost to recompile is 1 NEON and will increase the skill cap of ALL skills at their current max

-You can pay an additional 1 NEON per skill to raise its stats in speed production and experience gain
+You can pay an additional 1 NEON per skill to raise its stats in production and experience gain

 ## Misc